davesag/Frank/README.txt

 If you change your email successfully you will be sent an email confirmation link.
 Once you log out you must click that link for your login to work.

 If you log in as root you can't delete yourself as you can't delete 'admin' users. (ie users in the role 'admin')

+Logging in as root also shows you the various admin functions.

 If you register as an ordinary user and then log in you can delete yourself in a two step process.